 Non-verbal cues are powerful indicators of engagement and confidence in interviews.

-• Body Language: Sit upright with shoulders relaxed, maintain eye contact, and nod affirmatively to demonstrate attentiveness.
+Body Language: Sit upright with shoulders relaxed, maintain eye contact, and nod to demonstrate attentiveness.

-Effective non-verbal communication is essential for building rapport and conveying credibility in any interview and can be more challenging for a virtual interview.
+Non-verbal communication is essential for building rapport and conveying credibility and can be more challenging for a virtual interview.
 However, there are a few tricks that can help.

 Maintain eye contact by looking directly into the camera when speaking to simulate direct eye contact with the interviewer.
 This may feel awkward, but it helps convey engagement and confidence.
 Some have put googly eyes on either side of their computer camera to focus their gaze, consequently encouraging smiling.